openvcloud/docs/docs/selfhealing/healthchecks/network_load.md

 #### log: True
 #### descr:
 ```
-Checks the bandwith consumption of the network
+Check the bandwith consumption of the network

 ```
 #### author: deboeckj@greenitglobe.com